anatoliansoftwarecommunity/welcome/docs/standard/CODE_OF_CONDUCT.md

 ### Usage of `dynamic`

-While developing, the `dynamic` keyword should be used, if there is not any alternative solution.
-Before the keyword must be added a comment line for explanation of usage `dynamic` keyword reason.
+While developing, the `dynamic` keyword should be used, if there is not an alternative solution.
+Before the keyword must be added a comment line for an explanation of usage `dynamic` keyword reason.

 ### Usage of `readonly`

-If the value of the variable will not be changed in the code while initializing class, the variable should be marked as readonly with using `readonly` keyword.
+If the value of the variable will not be changed in the code while initializing the class, the variable should be marked as read-only using the `readonly` keyword.

 ### Inline Variable Defining